The Broken Oath Part 5

 “Fine.”
 There was an even hiss from the shadows of the far trunk.
 A pair of round green eyes flashed in the darkness.
 “We tried to be civil.
 Now we have no choice but to make you leave.”
 Then Claw leaped.

 “Stop, Claw!”
-He shouted, his voice was thick with desperation.
+He shouted; his voice was thick with desperation.
 “We can’t do this to each other.”
 She didn’t seem to hear him.
-Her long striped tail lashed back and forth and her eyes were wide with the thrill of the hunt.
-On instinct she crunched, her hunches swaying as she prepared to pounce.
+Her long, brown striped tail lashed back and forth, and her eyes were wide with the thrill of the hunt.
+On instinct she crouched, her haunches swaying as she prepared to pounce.
 Fear lay like a stone in Star’s belly as he waited for the deathblow to come-

-Star opened his mouth and looked back at Greatwing only to see that his friend had collapsed.
-He rushed to the raptor’s side.
+Star opened his mouth and looked back at Greatwing only to see that his friend had crumpled.
+He rushed to the raptor.
 There were two bright crimson puncture wounds in his neck.
 His breathing was ragged and uneven.
 Moisture welled in Star’s eyes as he nuzzled his friend.

-Storm’s twisted body sagged, hanging limp on a sturdy branch many tail lengths above his head.
-Her stomach was slashed and Star could see the pink flesh flapping in the breeze in strips.
+Storm’s twisted body sagged, hanging limp on a sturdy branch many tail spans above his head.
+Her stomach was slashed, and Star could see the pink flesh flapping in the breeze in strips.
 The branch was coated with slick liquid.
 It seemed that the whole hollow was bathed in blood.

 “What have we done?”
 Star whispered as a sob built in his throat.
 Then he heard it.
 The sound of scales scraping against the ground.
 His whole body tensed as it dawned on him.
 Storm was telling the truth.
 A rainbird hadn’t killed Comet, a cobra had.
 A cunning and ambitious cobra.
 One of Star’s closest friends.
 Bringer.
 He knew just how to turn the Firstbloods against one another.
-He knew Star well enough that he knew exactly how to get him to turn on his friends.
+Bringer knew exactly how to get him to turn on his friends.
 To start a war with the fellow Firstbloods.
-Now, as he remembered the scene of the crime he recognized the groves in the sand for what they were.
+Now, as he remembered the scene of the crime, he recognized the grooves in the sand for what they were.
 The tracks of a snake.

-Star turned as he felt a prickle just below his shoulder.
-A numbness quickly spread beneath his pelt.
+Star turned just as he felt a prickle below his shoulder.
+A numbness spread beneath his pelt.
 Bringer’s head was raised high above his coils so that he was eye to eye with Star.
-His beady eyes blinked and his tongue flickered in and out of his mouth.
-When he spoke his fangs were coated scarlet.
+His beady eyes blinked, and his tongue flickered in and out of his mouth.
+When he spoke, his fangs were coated scarlet.

-Star felt a spark ignite in his gut that he had never experienced before, yet he knew exactly what it was.
+A spark ignited in Star’s gut that he had never experienced before, yet he knew exactly what it was.
 Hatred.
-Star scowled at his former friends as his paws went numb and his heart slowed.
+Star scowled at his former friend as his paws went numb and his heart slowed.
 Black spots danced in his vision.
-“The Desert may be yours, Death Bringer.”
+“The desert may be yours, Death Bringer.”
 His voice was barely audible.
 “But the afterlife never will be.
-Your kind will be swallowed by the same darkness that you have breed here today.
+Your kind will be swallowed by the same darkness that you have bred here today.
 The same darkness that chills your heart.
 They will never see the stars again.”
-By the time he was finished, Star couldn’t feel his hunches and he was forced to lay down.
+By the time he was finished, Star couldn’t feel his haunches and he was forced to lay down.